MostafaGheda/TSF_task3/README.md

 # TSF_task3
-Exploratory Data Analysis,
-tools:
-  Python for preparing data for analysis,
-  Power BI for creating dashboard
+Exploratory Data Analysis using python forpreparing data for analysis and power bi for creating dashboard